Isabelle Riepe (University of Warwick)

 Fourth, providing a prediction for the 2022 election is impossible currently, but the Conservative Party could experience a unifying momentum once a Brexit deal has been made.
 Murr argued that voters tend to have little long-term memory and are much more influenced by events in the last couple of years or even months before an election, which suggests that 2019 and after will be of more significance for a 2022 election.

 Gabriel Siles-Brügge, Parliamentary Academic Fellow with the UK House of Commons International Trade Committee, provided insight on future trading plans of the UK after Brexit.
 He mentioned that leading Brexiteers put much emphasis on future trade deals during the referendum, but that ‘realism is starting to dawn in Whitehall.’
 Not much change is intended, as the most recent white paper on trade and customs – a written statement by the government on specific issues – proclaims.
 A potential two-year transition period, as suggested by the PM in her Florence Speech, must include EU rules and regulations and the common external tariff.
-This means that the UK would not completely leave of the EU after 2019.
-A special focus, however, lies now on third countries outside the EU and potential new Free Trade Areas (FTA).
-FTA consists of a group of countries that have agreed on common rules on trading and trade freely with each other, examples are the EU or the North American Free Trade Agreement (NAFTA) between Canada, the US and Mexico.
+This means that the UK would not fully leave the EU after 2019.
+A special focus, however, lies now on third countries outside the EU and potential new Free Trade Areas (FTAs).
+FTAs consist of a group of countries that have agreed on common rules on trading and are consequently trading freely with each other, examples are the EU or the North American Free Trade Agreement (NAFTA) between Canada, the US and Mexico.
 The World Trade Organisation (WTO) is now challenging Britain’s proposal to continue its membership of the WTO on the terms based on its current membership of the EU.
 This will mean that the UK will need to come up with its own trade defence system and the decision to make new FTAs, leave or renew already existing ones.
 The issue of trade has become inherently political and it is an increasingly discussed and debated topic.

 Siles-Brügge identified several cautions relating to leaving the EU.
 The UK would be caught between the US and EU.
 These are two big actors of trade, who regulate trade very differently.
 This means that moving closer to one might cause problems in relations to the other.
 An example for this could be chlorinated chickens: While the US cannot see scientifically proven health issues for consumers to not chlorinate their chickens, the EU’s argument is based more on the farming of animals and the fact that chlorinating chickens does not support prevention of diseases in livestock.
 EU trade regulatory is in parts less clear on evidence than the US’s.